top of page

 Maintenance

-Physiotherapy is also used regularly to maintain overall wellbeing and to prevent injury; regular maintenance sessions will allow me to identify any small changes before they have a wider impact, potentially causing discomfort or injury.
+Physiotherapy is also used regularly to maintain overall wellbeing and to prevent injury, keeping your dog fit and healthy for as long as possible.
+Regular maintenance sessions will allow me to identify any small changes before they have a wider impact and potentially cause discomfort or injury.

 Each treatment is tailored to the requirements and capabilities of each individual dog and owner.